aparo/pyes/docs/guide/reference/mapping/dynamic-mapping.rst

+.. _es-guide-reference-mapping-dynamic-mapping:

 ===============
 Dynamic Mapping
 ===============

 Default mappings allow to automatically apply generic mapping definition to types that do not have mapping pre defined.
-This is mainly done thanks to the fact that the :doc:`object mapping <./object-type.html>`  and namely the :doc:`root object mapping <./root-object-type.html>`  allow for schema-less dynamic addition of unmapped fields.
+This is mainly done thanks to the fact that the :ref:`object mapping <es-guide-reference-mapping-object-type>`  and namely the :ref:`root object mapping <es-guide-reference-mapping-root-object-type>`  allow for schema-less dynamic addition of unmapped fields.

 The default mapping definition is plain mapping definition that is embedded within the distribution: